 What are the role and responsibilities of conservation scientists?

 - They are tasked with the responsibility of conducting conservation activities and monitoring forests thus, ensuring compliance with the government

 - Selecting new sites for planting trees

 - Actively involved in directing and participating in the suppression of forest fires

 - Negotiating terms for tree harvest and contracts for land use

-- Clearing land by use of bulldozers, herbicides to clear land
+- Clearing land by use of bulldozers, and herbicides to clear land

 - Developing a safe strategy for removing timber with minimum environmental damage

 - They are involved in data analysis, soil quality, assessing tree damages, logging activities, and forest fires